 At Mind, we're committed to treating all people with dignity and respect, and to ensuring the organisations we work with meet our ethical standards.
 Slavery and human trafficking are fundamentally opposed to our values and we are committed to ensuring that our organisation and those we work with are free of modern slavery and human trafficking.
 As such, we recognise and take seriously our responsibility to comply with all principles of the Modern Slavery Act 2015.

 We use a wide range of suppliers who support our operations and provide services at events.
 We are committed to ensuring that our suppliers share in our high standards and that there is no slavery or human trafficking in our supply chain.
-We have ensured that all our major suppliers are compliant with the annual reporting requirements contained within section 54 of the Modern Slavery Act.
-Whilst our procurement policy and contract guidance requires contractors to comply with relevant sections of our safeguarding, health and safety, equal opportunities and mental health at workplace policies.
-Should any of our suppliers or sub-contractors not meet these standards, we will take action to review or terminate our relationship with them.
+We require all our major suppliers to be compliant with the annual reporting requirements contained within section 54 of the Modern Slavery Act.
+Our procurement policy and contract guidance requires contractors to adhere to the relevant sections of our safeguarding, health and safety, equal opportunities, and anti-discrimination policies.
+Should any of our suppliers or sub-contractors fail to meet these standards, we will take action to review or terminate our relationship with them.

-We will continue to review our policies to ensure that they have all relevant references to modern slavery, provide appropriate training to relevant employees and volunteers, and aim to include modern slavery conditions in tender documents and new supplier forms.
+We will continue to review our policies and processes to ensure that they have appropriate and relevant references to modern slavery, and include modern slavery conditions in our tender documents, new supplier forms and other procurement documentation.

 Our Senior Management and Trustees take seriously their responsibility in fulfilling these aims and will ensure that the organisation achieves them.